fernandomachado90/go-authorizer/README.md

 ### Architecture

-I decided to use `Go` due to simplicity reasons since the problem statement didn't require anything too elaborate.
-I've been writing `Go` recently and wanted to experiment more with it and keep the flow going.
+I decided to use `Go` due to **simplicity** reasons since the problem statement didn't require anything too elaborate.
+I've been writing some `Go` code recently and wanted to keep that flow going.

-The code had to be organized on a **single package**  due to `Go` limitations.
-In order to refer to code from other packages, I would need to import them from a repository, which would go against the **anonymity** requirement of this challenge.
+The code had to be organized on a **single package**  because of `Go` limitations.
+In order to refer to code from other packages, I would need to import them from my own public repository, which would go against the **anonymity** requirement of this challenge.

-Even on this flat architecture, I was able to make a clear split between  **pure** and **impure** logic, making it easy to refactor the code into dedicated **core domain** and **interface adapter** packages in the future.
+On the architecture design side, I made a clear split between  **pure** and **impure** logic, making it easy to refactor the code into dedicated **core domain** and **interface adapter** packages in the future.

 ### Solution